ubicucsd/bootcamp_18_19/7_Clustering.md

 **Out:** K groups, each containing points which are similar to each other in some way.
 Some algorithms cluster for a preset number K, others figure it out as they go along.

+### Example Bioinformatics Applications:

+1. Finding what genes are up and down regulated under certain conditions.
+Imagine you have a matrix, where each point is a set of gene expression recorded for a variety of conditions.
+If two points are close to each other, that means they had similar expression levels throughout those conditions.

+2. Discerning different species present in a sample of unkown contents.
+This can be done with an algorithm that does not have a preditermined amount of clusters.
+An example application is taking HIV sequences from a patient, clustering them, and filtering clusters under a certain size to find the sequences of prevalent strains within the patient.

+3. Finding evolutionary relationships between samples using hierarchical clustering.
+The earlier on two centers were combined, the closer their corresponding points are from an evolutionary perspective.

 ## Clustering Methods

 In this class, I want to demonstrate the difference between different clustering algorithms.
 To start with, we need data that will make these differences very obvious.